juranki/gonetable/doc.md

 Marshals document to attribute value map.

-Uses documents Gonetable\_\*Key methods to populate fiels for composite keys.
+Uses documents Gonetable\_\*Key methods to populate fiels for composite keys, and Gonetable\_TypeID to include document type to the marshaled value.